 Chapter 1 Scope and Administration.
 Chapter 1 establishes the limits of applicability of the code and describes how the code is to be applied and enforced.
-Chapter 1 is in two parts, Part 1—Scope and Application (Sections 101-102) and Part 2—Administration and Enforcement (Sections 103-116).
-Section 101 identifies which buildings and structures come under its purview and references other ICC codes as applicable.
+Chapter 1 is in two parts, Part 1— Scope and Application (Sections 101-102) and Part 2—Administration and Enforcement (Sections 103-116).
+Section 101 identifies which buildings and structures come under its purview and references other I-Codes as applicable.
 Standards and codes are scoped to the extent referenced (see Section 102.4).

 The building code is intended to be adopted as a legally enforceable document and it cannot be effective without adequate provisions for its administration and enforcement.
-The provisions of Chapter 1 establish the authority and duties of the code official appointed by the jurisdiction having authority and also establish the rights and privileges of the design professional, contractor and property owner.
+The provisions of Chapter 1 establish the authority and duties of the building official appointed by the authority having jurisdiction and also establish the rights and privileges of the design professional, contractor and property owner.